 - 1. In cases where the alleged misconduct, if substantiated, would not appear to warrant suspension or expulsion, the case shall be referred to a Conduct Conference.
-The range of sanctions that the Conduct Officer will recommend shall not rise to suspension or expulsion. - Students may waive their right to a Conduct Conference in favor of a Conduct Council hearing before a hearing panel.
+The range of sanctions that the Conduct Officer will recommend shall not rise to suspension or expulsion. - 2.
+Students may waive their right to a Conduct Conference in favor of a Conduct Council hearing before a hearing panel.
 In that event, the hearing panel may recommend any appropriate sanctions permitted by this Code, including suspension or expulsion.
-Please review Section G.2 for more detailed information about the Conduct Conference Process.